We have answered some commonly asked questions below.

 Why don’t you sell your panels direct to customers?
 Why do we need to go to a store?

-We sell our panels through art material stores to save time.
+We sell our panels and art tools through art material stores to save time.
 That way we can focus on making our panels and pens, and developing artists’ tools.

 Let us know if you ever have any trouble getting our products – just pop an email through to email@example.com